 There are more than 10 million active jobs on LinkedIn, so it is paramount to create an active profile so that you can get noticed by the recruiters and network better.

-To figure out how to use LinkedIn’s functionalities to rank high on the job search results and what additional tools you can use to improve your profile so that you are exposed to more job prospects, follow these 10 effective LinkedIn tips that’ll help you achieve the desired results.
+Learn how to use LinkedIn’s functionalities to rank high on the job search results.
+Find out additional tools you can use to improve your profile so that you are exposed to more job prospects.
+Follow these 10 effective LinkedIn tips that’ll help you achieve the desired results.

 1. Utilize LinkedIn Groups